lnis-uofu/SOFA/TESTBENCH/common/README.md

 # Skywater PDK
-This directory contains the commonly used testbench template for FPGA verificatio
+This directory contains the commonly used testbench templates for FPGA verification

+* **post\_pnr\_testbench\_converter.py: The python script to convert an auto-generated pre-PnR testbench to the post-PnR testbench tuned for final layout

 * **post\_pnr\_fpga\_cells.v**: The netlist that includes all the standard cells used by the post-PnRed FPGA fabric